VICTORY: Raiders drop Siegel 31-21, improve to 2-2

 Haney was a workhorse for the Raiders, finishing with 97 yards on 28 carries.
 He also caught a pair of passes for 32 yards.

-Connor Shemwell directed the offense well for Coffee County at quarterback, completing 12-of-19 passes, including a 15 yard touchdown strike to tight end Zack Galey and a 21 yard score to Travis Martin.
-Shemwell threw for 214 yards.
+Connor Shemwell directed the offense well for Coffee County at quarterback, completing 12-of-19 passes, including a 15 yard touchdown strike to tight end Zack Galy and a 21 yard score to Travis Martin.
+Shemwell threw for 214 yards

 The punctuation on the exciting first half for the Raiders was an interception by senior CJ Anthony, who returned the ball 75 yards for a touchdown.